alefisico/coffea4bees/README.md

 ## Information for continuos integration (CI)

 By default only the **master branch** runs the gitlab CI workflow.
-If you want to push incomplete or buggy code, create a new branch.
+If you want to push incomplete or buggy code, without running the CI workflow, create a new branch.

+The workflow for the CI can be found in the [gitlab-ci.yml](.gitlab-ci.yml) file.

 The CI runs on remote files and therefore it needs your grid certificate.
 If you want to run the gitlab CI workflow in your private fork, you need first to create some variables to set up your voms-proxy.
 You can follow [these steps](https://awesome-workshop.github.io/gitlab-cms/03-vomsproxy/index.html) (except the last part, Using the grid proxy).